Poisoning can occur when you inhale, swallow, or touch something that makes you very ill. Some poisons can cause death.

-Call the U.S. National Poison Control Center at 1-800-222-1222.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 Do not wait until the person has symptoms before you call.
 Try to have the following information ready:

 The center is available anywhere in the U.S. 7 days a week, 24 hours a day.
 You can call and talk with a poison expert to find out what to do in case of a poisoning.
 Often you will be able to get help over the phone and not have to go to the emergency room.